 Our can-do spirit is being crushed

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday February 25, 1997
+by Phil Burgess, Unabridged from the Rocky Mountain News, February 25, 1997

 From the Pilgrims to home-based business owners, possibility thinking and the can-do spirit — coupled with limited government and relatively low taxes — gave Americans the most freedom, the highest standard of living and the greatest opportunity for self-improvement and social mobility.

 But the fundamentals that gave rise to opportunity and prosperity in the U.S. are enfeebled.
 The limited government we enjoyed for nearly 140 years — from the Declaration of Independence until 1913 — is now largely out of control.
 I pick 1913 as the turning point because that was the year the 17th Amendment (direct election of senators) removed state governments from a direct, constitutional role in federal policy-making.
 Does anyone believe, for example, that we would have unfunded mandates if the states had a place at the table of federal policy-making, as the Founders intended?

 That was also the year of the 16th Amendment, when Americans gave the federal government the power to tax income, and Congress gave enormous powers to the Federal Reserve Board to manage money.
 Since then, the federal government has become the nation’s biggest tax collector with the largest treasury.
 Result: There is less for individuals to invest — in a home, their children’s education, and their own retirement, and less to invest in private enterprises that spark innovation and productivity improvement, the real source of higher living standards and more opportunities for everyone.